 I wasn’t there to celebrate my nuptials, and I’ve never kiteboarded in my life, but the beaches and the food were a strong drawcard.
 Heading there in the off season (northern hemisphere summer), both visitor numbers and prices were low, making it an even more appealing option.

-There are dozens and dozens of beaches to check out, and just as much to see inland, which meant that renting a car was definitely the best way to see the island.
-There’s plenty of Wi-Fi available in hotels and some of the restaurants and cafes, but given how much exploring I’d be doing, I knew I’d need to stay connected elsewhere as well.
+There are dozens upon dozens of beaches to check out, and just as much to see inland, which meant that renting a car was definitely the best way to see the island.
+There’s plenty of Wi-Fi available in hotels and some restaurants and cafes, but given how much exploring I’d be doing, I knew I’d need to stay connected elsewhere as well.

 Companies